Sir Thomas Palmer, 1st Baronet: Life

 Thomas Palmer was the third son of Sir Henry Palmer of Wingham, Kent, by his wife Jane, daughter of Sir Richard Windebank of Guisnes.
 He was nephew of Sir Thomas Palmer (died 1553), and of the Abbess Katherine Palmer of Syon Abbey.
 He was High Sheriff of Kent in 1595.
-In the following year, he went on the expedition to Cadiz, when he was knighted.
+In the following year, he went on the expedition to Cádiz, when he was knighted.

 He was a Member of the Parliament of England in 1586 and 1601 for Arundel.
 He was created baronet on 29 June 1621.

 He died on 2 January 1625–6, aged 85, and was buried at Wingham.
 He had married Margaret, daughter of John Pooley of Badley, Suffolk, who died in August 1625, aged 85.
 Of his three sons, all knighted, Sir Thomas died before his father, and was himself father of Herbert Palmer.
 The second son, Sir Roger, was master of the household to Charles I, and the third son, Sir James, was a courtier, MP and Chancellor of the Order of the Garter.